conflict-investigations/media-search-engine/README.md

 The `GeoConfirmed` database is from the
 [GeoConfirmed map](https://geoconfirmed.org/ukraine).
+*Note: Currently not working due to data format change*

 The `Reukraine` database is from [reukraine.shtab.net](https://reukraine.shtab.net).
 *Note: Beta status, currently not publicly available.*